buschlab/MTB-cbioportal/INSTALL.md

     - 4 CPU cores
     - 10 GB of RAM
     - 100GB of free disk space
-2. A container environment like Docker or Podman with support for Compose V3 (e.g. through `docker-compose`, `podman-compose`, etc.)
+2. A container environment like Docker or Podman with support for Compose V3 (e.g. through `docker compose`, `podman-compose`, etc.)

 The following steps will assume the usage of Docker  without an explicitly stated `sudo` command.